KarrieK/NICAR16/README.md

 ##Finishing up

-Today we only touched briefly on csvkit - whil we looked at it simply in a bash shell you can combine it with python or SQL to build powerful queries and keep interrogating your data.
+Today we only touched briefly on csvkit - while used csvkit briefly in a bash shell you can combine it with python or SQL to build powerful queries and keep interrogating your data.

 Here are some other custom commands we didn't touch on: